-The School will provide COVID-19 testing free of charge to the employee, which may occur off site.
+The School will provide COVID-19 testing free of charge to the employee, which may occur off site, if they are not fully vaccinated.

 The School will advise the employee of any leaves to which they may be entitled during this self-quarantine period.